ryan95f/yamlator/docs/schema_components.md

 ### Enum Type

-Enums can be used to define string constant in a schema.
-This can be used to enforce specific string values in the YAML data.
-An enum must start with a capital letter.
+Enums can be used to define a collection of string, integer and float constants.
+An enum name must start with a capital letter.
 A enum can be defined with:

 ```text
 enum <enum-name> {